YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Shared_Objects.md

 | `tags[]`                       | string array  | The list of tags added to the appliance by the user.
 The user can add various attributes as tags such as location of installation, purpose of use, or product brand to the appliance from the Clova app or the IoT service.
 Appliances with the same attributes (tags) are grouped together.
 Simultaneous control is possible if the appliances in the same group have identical permitted actions.  | Optional/Always  |

 ### Remarks
-If the user requests the appliance list using the [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message, the Clova Home extension must fill out all the fields except the `additionalApplianceDetails` field, and deliver the information.
+If the user requests the appliance list using the [`DiscoverAppliancesRequest`](/CEK/References/ClovaHomeInterface/Discovery_Interfaces.md#DiscoverAppliancesRequest) message, the Clova Home Extension must fill out all the fields except the `additionalApplianceDetails` field, and deliver the information.
 Here, the value of the `actions` field is normally determined by the `applianceTypes` field and may have the following values depending on the value of the `applianceTypes` field:

 | applianceTypes | Description| Permitted actions                                  |
 |----------------|-------------|-------------------------------------------------|